-Cerne Abbas's Giant Is said to have been carved in 900 A.D., with its famous appendage added in 1700, a new study suggests
+Cerne Abbas's Giant Is said to have been carved in 900 AD, with his famous appendage added in the 17th century to tease Oliver Cromwell, a new study suggests

 ‘Shall we do the Classic Giant?
 Or the Archaeological Giant?
 Or the Alpine Twist Giant?’

 My friend Emily ran through our strolling options as we stood in the small car park on the edge of Cerne Abbas.
 ‘We’ve walked the hell out of this since lockdown.’

 Emily is fortunate because, when locked down, she can take her daily exercise around one of the most interesting villages in England.
 Her walks are further enlivened by the figure cut into the chalk hill whose gigantic appendage matches the fruitiness of her language.

 ‘No one knows how old he is,’ said Emily of the Giant, as we ascended a steep path around the Giant’s back and into the woods – her Classic Giant round.

 The Giant looks like an ancient pagan fertility symbol, but is he a 14th-century practical joke?
 When archaeologists excavated the trenches filled with chalk that make him, the snails at the bottom were no older than medieval.

 Usually we can dig away the earth to identify clear episodes in our history, but the ground around Cerne Abbas has been so well worked that its layers mystify as well as enlighten.
 Emily is convinced the Giant is far older than medieval and its trenches must’ve been dug out and refilled.
 Why would medieval monks draw an old god on the hill?

 The path we walked up began on a broad swath cut into the hillside, an ancient champagne terrace created by monks to grow vines on the south-facing slopes.
 Cerne’s chalk terroir matches the French region, and those old monks knew how to live well.